Washington state gets a C on infrastructure from civil engineers group

 The state’s 80,400 miles of roadway were ranked a decidedly poor C-.

-Of all this right-of-way, about 50 percent is under county jurisdiction, 22 percent is run by cities, 11 percent is federal and 9 percent is state-controlled.
+Of all this right-of-way, about half is under county jurisdiction, 22 percent is run by cities, 11 percent is federal and 9 percent is state-controlled.
 The remaining belongs to townships and other small entities.

 According to the report, about 70 percent of the state system is situated in rural areas that do not suffer from capacity issues.
-The rest is in the state’s urban areas: Seattle, Spokane and Vancouver.
+The rest is in the state’s urban areas.
 That’s where things get bad, according to the report’s metrics.

 The report also notes that the Washington State Department of Transportation has done a good job maintaining its pavement, with 92 percent of roads rating in fair or better condition.